matt-kwok/Matthew_Kwok_Portfolio/README.md

 * Implemented data wrangling and string RegEx techniques to clean, transform and manipulate a dataset of 7247 airport traffic entries from 27 airports
 * Analyzed time series data of airport traffic to analyze the change in airport traffic during the year of 2020

+# Project 2 - Creating an OLS Regression Model
+* Created an OLS regression model on an Excel file with multiple excel sheets
+* Checked for linearity in the dataset by plotting correlation matrices
+* Optimized non-linear datasets by applying Box-Cox transformations to the datasets
+* Utilized boxplots to find outliers affecting the performance of regression model